-Gloria Sayavedra, board member: From her early years Gloria has had a strong desire to understand the reason behind human suffering.
+Gloria Sayavedra, director: From her early years Gloria has had a strong desire to understand the reason behind human suffering.
 Because of that she pursued a medical degree and graduate studies in sociology, but was never completely satisfied with the result.
 Still searching, she moved to California and combined a spiritual journey—that she started with souls like Meher Baba, Walt Whitman, and Rodney Collin—with a practice in individual and collective holistic healing.
 In 2014 her husband, Miguel, introduced her to the very inspiring works of Mother and Sri Aurobindo and the transformative collective yoga done by the community at the Sri Aurobindo Sadhana Peetham Ashram in Lodi, California.
 Since then she and Miguel have been regular participants in the collective yoga at SASP.
 They live on the eastern side of the Bay Area in California.

 Kinjal Shah, director: Kinjal was introduced to the Mother and Sri Aurobindo in her childhood through the Vidya Mandir School she attended.
 Growing up around the Mother’s atmosphere, her interest in integral yoga grew as she read more books by the Mother and Sri Aurobindo.
 Professionally, Kinjal works as a Pharmacy Technician at Costco Pharmacy.
 Although currently residing in San Jose, she loves to visit Pondicherry and Auroville to strengthen her connection with the Mother.
 Kinjal likes to implement her long term goal of elevating her consciousness and becoming more open to the divine Mother through everything she does.

 Margaret Astrid Phanes, administrative services: Margaret came to Sri Aurobindo and the Mother through a psycho-spiritual meditation and process group with Dr. Carl Peters.
 For many years, she taught Conscious-Force Meditation online and through several colleges.
 Previously, she taught Integral Yoga studies at the Sri Aurobindo Centre for Advanced Research.
 Her artwork has been published in Collaboration and her digital animations have been presented at the All USA Meetings (AUM).
 Margaret and her husband Jim Page live in Lodi, California, and participate in the collective yoga at Sri Aurobindo Sadhana Peetham.